MartinRep/Document-Comparison-Service/README.md

 ## Architecture

+Facade, Singleton, DAO, Prototype, Static class,

-## Installation
+## Installation for Eclipse

- - Clone this repository preferably with Eclipse as this is saved as Eclipse project.
+ - Clone this repository with Eclipse.
  - Click on the project in Eclipse Project Explorer and press Alt+Enter for Project properties.
  - Navigate to Java Build Path and Remove broken JRE System Library.
  - Click Add Library.. and select JRE System Library and Click Finish to update project with correct path to library